MoeXD2/LuissCue/README.md

 Visit http://127.0.0.1:5000/ in your web browser to view the application.

 ### License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the Apache License 2.0 - see the LICENSE.md file for details.

 ### Acknowledgments